 Carmen Vida1*, Sandra Tienda1, Antonio de Vicente1 and Francisco M. Cazorla1.

 1 Instituto de Hortofruticultura Subtropical y Mediterránea " La Mayora (IHSM - UMA- CSIC).
 Departamento de Microbiología, Universidad de Málaga.
-Málaga, España.
 Málaga, Spain

 * Correspondance author: cvida@uma.es

-Induced microbial community from an avocado crop soil after organic amendment, have a key role in suppressiveness against avocado white root rot (WRR) caused by the fungus Rosellinia necatrix.
-This suppressive phenotype is the result of the soil microorganisms activities that do not act as individuals but as a dynamic community where different kind of interactions could take place.
-In this study, a bacterial synthetic community formed by previously described biological control agents against R. necatrix, have been design in order to improve the knowledge of the multitrophic interactions that occur during biological control process.
+Induced microbial soil community after organic amendment, have a key role in suppressiveness against avocado white root rot (WRR) caused by the fungus Rosellinia necatrix.
+This suppressive phenotype is the result of the soil microorganisms activities where different kind of interactions could take place.
+In this study, a bacterial synthetic community, formed by previously isolated biological control agents against R. necatrix, have been designed in order to improve the knowledge of the multitrophic interactions that occur during biological control process.

-Stability and compatibility among the members of this artificial consortium have been confirmed, as well as the production of volatile organic compounds (VOCs) with importance in microbial communication and antifungal activity.
-Furthermore, roots visualization assays revealed the colonization pattern of the synthetic community and the stability of the bacterial consortium along the roots of different model plants.
-Additionally, plant assays have been performed in order to check the biological control activity, plant growth promotion and induced tolerance to different abiotic stress.
+Stability and compatibility among the members of this artificial consortium have been confirmed, and the production of compounds with importance in microbial communication and antifungal activity will be studied.
+Furthermore, roots visualization assays will reveal the colonization pattern of the synthetic community and the stability of the bacterial consortium along the roots of different model plants.
+Additionally, plant assays will be used in order to check the biological control activity, plant growth promotion and induced tolerance to different abiotic stress.

-Moreover, transcriptomic experiments directed to analyze the RNA sequences from microbial consortium interactions on avocado roots have been carried out to better understand the microbial ecology of the synthetic bacterial consortium.
+Finally, transcriptomic experiments directed to analyze the RNA sequences from microbial consortium interactions on avocado roots would be carried out to better understand the microbial ecology of the synthetic bacterial consortium.

-This work was supported by Plan Nacional I+D+I (MINECO, Spain) (AGL2014-52518-C2-IR) and co-financed by FEDER funds (EU).
+This work was supported by Plan Nacional I+D+I (MINECO, Spain; AGL2014-52518-C2-IR) and co-financed by FEDER funds (EU).
 C. Vida was supported by a PhD fellowship from the FPI program of MINECO.